aaronsaray/aaronsaray.com/_posts/2008-06-03-php-script-configuration-class-with-logic-built-in.markdown

 Finally, the constructor is private because it will only be called from the static get() function - which is a part of the class.
 As you see in the constructor, any logic is done in order to populate the values up above.

 This is the type of configuration option I've been using going forward.
-If there are any suggestions on how to make it more effecient, I'm all ears!
+If there are any suggestions on how to make it more efficient, I'm all ears!